Thousands protest at Georgian 'foreign agent' bill

 It added that parliament's advancing "of these Kremlin-inspired laws was incompatible with the people of Georgia's clear desire for European integration and its democratic development".

-The two proposed bills, on the "transparency of foreign agents" and the "registration of foreign agents", were submitted to parliament by the openly anti-Western People's Power movement, a close ally of the governing Georgian Dream party.
+The two bills, on the "transparency of foreign agents" and the "registration of foreign agents", were submitted to parliament by the openly anti-Western People's Power movement, a close ally of the governing Georgian Dream party.

 The group has argued that the second bill was an exact analogue of the US Foreign Agents Registration Act (FARA).

-Georgian Dream supported the drafts, saying that such a law was needed to improve transparency.
+Georgian Dream supported the drafts, saying that such laws were needed to improve transparency.

 At a briefing on Tuesday evening, the chairman of the governing party, Irakli Kobakhidze, hit back at the US embassy's statement, saying it was "a dark day for the radical opposition and its supporters".

 What most protesters and the country's opposition fear is that the adoption of the law would mark an end to Georgia's long-standing ambition to join the EU.
-More than 80% of Georgia's population supports Georgia's European perspective. which is also enshrined in the country's constitution.
+More than 80% of Georgia's population supports Georgia's European perspective, which is also enshrined in the country's constitution.

 Brussels is currently considering Georgia's application for EU candidate status.

-On Tuesday evening, the EU's foreign policy chief, Josep Borrell, said the draft law was "incompatible with EU values and standards".
+On Tuesday evening, the EU's foreign policy chief, Josep Borrell, said the draft legislation was "incompatible with EU values and standards".